telerik/kendo-ui-core/docs/controls/data-management/listview/how-to/update-widget-on-datasourceitem-update.md

 # Update ListView on DataSource Item Update

-The Kendo UI ListView does not update the content dynamically on model field update.
-To re-render the widget, trigger the `change` event of the dataSource manually after the model update.
+The ListView does not update the content dynamically on model field update.

-The example below demonstrates how to update the ListView on a dataSource item update.
+To re-render the widget, manually trigger the `change` event of the dataSource after the model update.
+The following example demonstrates how to achieve this behavior.

 ###### Example